franciscrot/dma/research-design.md

 # Research Design

 Doing DH+ research means thinking reflexively and innovatively about what research is.
 Researchers need to be aware of things like data protection and Intellectual Property from a compliance perspective - but at the same time, DH+ researchers are in a position to reflect critically on (and sometimes experiment with) these things, especially as AI and other digital technologies place increasing pressure on traditional frameworks.
+We may find ourselves involved in projects drawing on metascience, Science and Technology Studies (STS), or other types of research about research.

 - Open research practices
 - Is interdisciplinarity a discipline in its own right?